-A solid green bubble on a programming level in CS Discoveries or CS Principles means that the student has indicated they are done with the given level.
+A solid green bubble on a programming level in CS Discoveries, CS Principles, or CSA courses means that the student has indicated they are done with the given level.

-Do you do any auto-validation of student work in CSD and CSP?
+Do you do any auto-validation of student work in CSD/P/A?

-On Game Lab, Web Lab, and App Lab levels, we do check to make sure students have changed code on the level before allowing them to proceed to the next level.
+On Game Lab, Web Lab, App Lab, or Java Lab levels, we do check to make sure students have changed code on the level before allowing them to proceed to the next level.
 Students who hit the 'Finish' button without changing code are warned that their work is unfinished and advised to stay on the level.
-If they choose to proceed anyway, the level will remain 'in progress' () rather than showing as 'completed' ().
+If they choose to proceed anyway, the level will remain 'In progress' () rather than showing as 'Completed' ().

 How do I know if my students got the right answer?